mrgnr/sleuth/README.md

 ## Sleuth plays nicely with others

-Sleuth uses the standard logging module, so there's no extra work to do if you've already configured your loggers.
+Sleuth uses the standard `logging` module, so there's no extra work to do if you've already configured logging for your project.
 Simply `tap` your functions with `logCalls()` or `logOnException()` and Sleuth and `logging` will do the rest.
 For debugging, the `breakOn...()` wrappers have baked-in support for Python's standard `pdb` module and IPython's `ipdb` module.
-In theory, you could also use your own debugging module with Sleuth as long as it supports a similar interface.
+You can also use your own debugging module with Sleuth as long as it supports a similar interface.